GazzasaurusRex/omarchy-hive-theme/README.md

 ## Desktop preview

-This is a real capture of the normal Omarchy desktop with the Hive bar, two-digit sector workspaces, active-window border, wallpaper, and terminal palette visible.
-It is not a screensaver image.
+This is a capture of the normal Omarchy desktop with the Hive bar, two-digit sector workspaces, active-window border, wallpaper, and terminal palette visible.

 ![The Hive theme preview](preview.png)